 One small car has the dubious honour of being one of our lowest-rated car.
 A terrible safety rating, poor brakes and unresponsive handling resulted in a total test score of only 5%.
 Buy this car and you’ll regret it for years to come.

-By contrast, the best scores 79% and is a Best Buy.
+By contrast, the best scores 79%.
 It's a pleasure to drive and is packed with clever ways of maximising space in the compact interior.

 Comfortable, efficient, spacious and reliable – the best medium cars are consummate all-rounders that aren’t difficult to drive or park.

 We found that 98% of cars can’t meet their official mpg.
 This is why we perform our own fuel-economy tests, so you will know how often you’ll really need to fill up and how much your car will cost you over time.